Magyar Televízió: The 1990s

 With the changeover from socialism, MTV was completely re-structured, some posts were abolished while others were created.
 Some programmes were axed from both channels, and new ones were started.
 This decade was a very hectic time in the life of the company, as TV-presidents seemed to come and go, and so did the programmes.

-MTV was admitted as a full active member of the European Broadcasting Union on January 1, 1993, upon the merger of OIRT and EBU.
+MTV was admitted as a full active member of the European Broadcasting Union on 1 January 1993, upon the merger of OIRT and EBU.
 In 1992, a new public service television station was started, and was named Duna Televízió.
 This was completely independent from MTV, although some collaboration exists between the two.
 Commercial channels became available to cable viewers in Budapest the same year.

-In 1997, TV2 and RTL Klub, two commercial channels were to be launched on the same frequencies where M2 used to be, after it moved to satelite.
+In 1997, TV2 and RTL Klub, two commercial channels were to be launched on the same frequencies where M2 used to be, after it moved to satellite.
 However, MTV argued that by doing this, its audience would be given to the new channel as a present, which would mean severe disadvantage to both TV2 and RTL Klub, the other debuting commercial channel.
 The authorities decided to leave the frequency empty, and allocate a new frequency to TV2 and RTL Klub.
 MTV2, however, was still moved to satellite and cable reception only, which, at the time was quite rare.
 The programming available on MTV2 was aimed at audiences which were most unlikely to receive the channel, so this meant a severe handicap for the company.
 Currently the company is recuperating from the decline earlier.